-Slack scheduler is a quick tool that's designed to free up time and let people use Slack at the most efficient time.
+Slack scheduler is a quick tool that is designed to free up time and let people use Slack at the most efficient time.

 It comes with a built in advanced scheduler that allows you to schedule messages to multiple channels, users or conversations.

-Just type /schedule in any direct message and you'll see our advanced scheduler:
+Just type /schedule in any direct message and you will see our advanced scheduler:

 Using the advanced scheduler, you can write a detailed message, specify the exact time to send that message (including the timezone) and set up to 50 destinations for the message to be sent.